microsoft/bond/doc/src/bond_java.md

 field, but does change the generated Java type.
-Types that would be references in Java - structs, collections, bondeds, and anything nullable - become `Something<T>`, while primitives become one of several specializations (e.g., `SomethingInt`).
-A field with a default of `nothing` that is not present in a payload will result in a `null` field of the appropriate `Something` type.
+Types that would be references in Java - structs, collections, bondeds, and anything nullable - become `Something<T>`, while primitives become one of several specializations (e.g., `SomethingInteger`).
+A field with a default of `nothing` that is not present in a payload will result in a field of the appropriate `Something` type with a null value.

 The fact that setting the default value of a field to `nothing` doesn't affect the field's schema type has an important consequence: the default